Marcopizzo87/portfolio/content/blog/Metadata extractor.md

 # Hunting shapefiles in unknown folder structures
 <p></p>
-<p>Life saver scrip when you need ot know at a glance how many shapefiles in a folder structure, their projections and the list and type of attribute of each one of them.
+<p>Life saver scrip when you need to know at a glance how many shapefiles there are in a folder structure, their projections and the list and type of attribute of each one of them.
 <br>
 <br>
 ....coming soon...